A Weekend in Alpbachtal, Austria: The Prettiest Valley You Ever Did See!

 If there’s one thing that makes the Alpbachtal Valley special, it’s the connection between land, people, and tradition.
 To get the most out of your visit, take a cue from the locals and embrace a slower, more intentional pace:

 • Village Markets: Check if your visit coincides with a farmer’s market or craft fair.
-Sample local cheeses, honey, herbal teas, and maybe even buy hand-carved wooden keepsakes straight from the artisan.
+Sample local cheeses, honey, and herbal teas, or pick up a hand-carved wooden keepsake straight from the artisan.

-• Coffee Culture: Austrian coffeehouse culture is alive and well in Tyrol—linger over a Melange (similar to a cappuccino) and watch the world go by.
-It’s not just about the caffeine, but the ritual.
+• Coffee Culture: Austrian coffeehouse culture is alive and well in Tyrol — linger over a Melange (similar to a cappuccino) and watch the world go by.

 That Backpacker Audrey Bergner enjoying mountain views in Tirol, Austria